A python package for symbolic creation and analysis of constrained multi-body systems.

 - The distinction between the topology design phase and the configuration assignment phase, which gives proper focus for each at its' own.

-- Natural adoption of the template-based modeling theme that emerges from the use of network-graphs to represent the system, which allows convenient assemblage of several graphs to form a new system.
+- Natural adoption of the template-based modelling theme that emerges from the use of network-graphs to represent the system, which allows convenient assemblage of several graphs to form a new system.

 - Uncoupled simulation environment, where the symbolic equations generated form the designed topology is free to be written in any programming language with any desired numerical libraries.